Cyprus company formation

 How long does it take for a company to start work in Cyprus?

-On average, it takes about three weeks (ranging from 2 to 4 weeks) for a company to start operations in Cyprus.
+From our experience, it takes a company about three weeks (ranging from two to four weeks) to start operations in Cyprus.

 Can I open a bank account without forming a Cyprus company?

 Yes, you can open a bank account in Cyprus without forming a company.
 This includes opening a business account with an international banking unit.
 However, banks typically require some business interest in Cyprus for approval.
 You may need to be a sole trader or conduct international business through Cyprus.
-Banks are obliged to open a basic account if you don’t have one in another bank.
+Banks must open a basic account if you don’t have one in another bank.

 Do I have to visit Cyprus to establish a company?